- Holly Keller

 A Handy First Time Home Buyers Checklist

-When shopping for a first home buyers generally worry most about number of bedrooms and bathrooms.
-They aren’t experienced in the process and often don’t know what to expect when making an offer, getting a loan or sitting at the closing table.
-To help educate these property virgins we’ve compiled a first time home buyers checklist.
+When shopping for a first home buyers generally worry most about the number of bedrooms and bathrooms.
+They aren’t experienced in the process and often don’t know what to expect when making an offer, getting a loan, or sitting at the closing table.
+To help educate these property virgins we’ve compiled a first-time home buyers checklist.

-1. Get pre-approved for a mortgage.
-It makes no sense to fall in love with a property and then discover it’s out of your budget.
-Any mortgage lender will meet with you, go over your financials and issue a letter pre-approving you for a mortgage up to a specified amount.
+Get pre-approved for a mortgage.
+It makes no sense to fall in love with a property and discover it’s out of your budget.
+Any mortgage lender will meet with you, go over your financials, and issue a letter pre-approving you for a mortgage up to a specified amount.
 Some realtors won’t show a property unless they know the prospect is legitimate.

-2. Find a buyer’s agent.
-Yes it’s now possible to preview most homes on-line and do much of the legwork yourself; however, nothing replaces the guidance of a seasoned pro.
-Realtors can assist with scheduling showings, pointing out defects in a home and negotiating a purchase price that gets the home you want at or below market value.
+Find a buyer’s agent.
+Yes, it’s now possible to preview most homes online and do much of the legwork yourself; however, nothing replaces the guidance of a seasoned pro.
+Realtors can assist with scheduling showings, pointing out defects in a home, and negotiating a purchase price that gets the home you want at or below market value.

-3. Judge the property on how it looks today.
+Judge the property on how it looks today.
 Many buyers are urged to look at a property’s potential.
-If you aren’t an electrician or plumber and don’t consider Home Depot your office, then be wary of taking on a fixer upper especially if you’ve never undertaken a renovation.
+If you aren’t an electrician or plumber and don’t consider Home Depot your office, be wary of taking on a fixer, especially if you’ve never undertaken a renovation.

-4. Have an inspection done.
-Even brand new homes may have problems hidden from view that need remediation.
+Get an inspection.
+Even brand-new homes may have problems hidden from view that need remediation.

-6. Set aside extra funds for closing.
-Your lender will provide a good faith estimate of anticipated closing costs, but invariably there will be last minute adjustments.
+Set aside extra funds for closing.
+Your lender will provide a good faith estimate of anticipated closing costs, but invariably there will be last-minute adjustments.

 Good luck with your new home.
 If you have questions about what to expect at closing or want to learn more about title insurance, then contact us.
 Be sure to check out another handy first time home buyers checklist here too!